 “I bring my childhood and nostalgia into this place”.

-These are the words of owner-chef Nathaly De Mey.
+These are the words of co-owner Nathaly De Mey.
 If you sit down and talk with Nathaly, her eyes will light up while fondly looking back on her days as a young girl in Aruba.
 Some of Nathaly’s most meaningful memories involve her childhood trips to the harbor with her grandmother.
 Each Saturday they would make their way to the fish market to bring home the day’s fresh catch.
 Oftentimes, it was amberjack.
 Together they would bring the fish home and prepare it with whatever was fresh and available.
 The day would conclude with a stroll to the tamarind tree, as they would pick and eventually enjoy the sweet island fruit as the sun softly set into the ocean.

 As her life progressed, Nathaly ended up moving abroad and spending over three decades of her life in different parts of the Caribbean, Europe, and the United States.
 While living in different parts of the world, Nathaly developed a deep appreciation for the interconnectedness of food and culture.
 During her travels, she always visited local and authentic restaurants.
 Local cuisine allowed Nathaly to immerse herself into other cultures while remaining connected to her Aruban roots.